pingcap/docs-cn/tidb-lightning/migrate-from-csv-using-tidb-lightning.md

 CSV files are schema-less.
 To import them into TiDB, a table schema must be provided.
 This could be done either by:

 * Providing a file named `db_name.table_name-schema.sql` containing the `CREATE TABLE` DDL statement, and also a file named `db_name-schema-create.sql` containing the `CREATE DATABASE` DDL statement.
-* Creating the empty tables directly in TiDB in the first place, and then setting `[mydumper] no-schema = true` in `tidb-lightning.toml`.
+* Manually creating the table schema in TiDB.

 ## Configuration